 Summer weather on open water is a recipe for potential sunburn.
 Sunscreen, sun cover and sunglasses are all key in protecting your skin and eyes from UV exposure.
 Not all sunscreens are created equal.
 Look for a broad-spectrum sunscreen with a Sun Protection Factor (SPF) of 30 or higher.
 Look for “water resistant” or “sport” on the sunscreen label.
 “Water resistant” or “sport” sunscreens are formulated to stay on better if you are in the water or sweating.
 These sunscreen products still need to be reapplied after you get out of the water or after sweating heavily.

 Paddlers: Take Care of Your Body

-The Tim Hortons Ottawa Dragon Boat Festival marks the arrival of summer in the city and is a great way to spend time with family, friends, and colleagues.
+The Tim Hortons Ottawa Dragon Boat Festival marks the arrival of summer in the city and is a great way to spend time with family, friends and colleagues.
 These past two years have been isolating and challenging for all of us.
-As restrictions continue to lift, seize the opportunity to safely connect with others again outdoors in social situations and make plans for some fun at Mooney’s Bay this weekend!
+As restrictions continue to lift, seize the opportunity to safely connect with others again in social situations and make your plans for some fun at Mooney’s Bay this weekend!